Why It Works

 In the same skillet, add garlic and ginger and cook over medium-high heat, stirring, until fragrant.
-Add star anise and chili (if using), and sugar and cook, stirring, until the sugar is melted and bubbling, about 2 minutes.
+Add star anise and chile (if using), and sugar and cook, stirring, until the sugar is melted and bubbling, about 2 minutes.
 Add rice wine and bring to a boil, stirring until sugar dissolves, about 2 minutes.
-Add five spice powder, dark and light soy sauces, and water and bring to a boil.
+Add five-spice powder, dark and light soy sauces, and water and bring to a boil.

 Return pork belly to the skillet and reduce heat to low.
 Cover skillet and cook until pork belly is very tender, at least 1 hour or preferably 2 hours.

 For the Buns and Toppings: Meanwhile, combine peanuts and sugar in a blender or food processor and pulse, stopping to scrape down the sides, until the mixture resembles a coarse powder, about 1 minute.